This pesto pasta bake is a match made in heaven. Made with just 4 ingredients, you add cheese, bake, and you will get the most irresistible dish ever.

 - Just 4 ingredients.
 Pesto, pasta, cheese, and peas.

 - An easy freezer meal.
-If you are busy on weeknights, assemble this pesto pasta bake in advance and freeze it.
+Like Boursin pasta, If you are busy on weeknights, assemble this pesto pasta bake in advance and freeze it.
 Bake it whenever you need a quick meal.

 What I love about this recipe is just how fast it is to make.
 It can be made in advance or the night of- it’s the ultimate dump-and-bake dinner.